CyberFlameGO/svnpython/Doc/reference/compound_stmts.rst

 class`\es, descriptors can be used to create instance variables with different implementation details.

-Class definitions, like function definitions, may be wrapped by one or more :term:`decorator` expressions.
-The evaluation rules for the decorator expressions are the same as for functions.
-The result must be a class object, which is then bound to the class name.

 .. rubric:: Footnotes

-.. [#] The exception is propagated to the invocation stack only if there is no :keyword:`finally` clause that negates the exception.
+.. [#] The exception is propogated to the invocation stack only if there is no :keyword:`finally` clause that negates the exception.

 .. [#] Currently, control "flows off the end" except in the case of an exception or the execution of a :keyword:`return`, :keyword:`continue`, or :keyword:`break` statement.

-.. [#] A string literal appearing as the first statement in the function body is transformed into the function's ``__doc__`` attribute and therefore the function's :term:`docstring`.

-.. [#] A string literal appearing as the first statement in the class body is transformed into the namespace's ``__doc__`` item and therefore the class's :term:`docstring`.